eth-easl/dandelion_sosp_ae/README.md

 Originally we ran our experiments on internal servers, but have ported them to cloudlab, so evaluators can rerun them more easily.
 Consequently you will need a [cloudlab](https://www.cloudlab.us/) account to get access to the resources.

-We recommend Ubuntu 22.04: its apt repos still have python3.10 available, which is required by one of the dependencies.

 Our setup requires that the ssh key for GitHub and Cloudlab are the same.
 You only need a readonly key for public GitHub repositories: to add one, you can add it as a deploy key to a temporary repository, it will also allow pulling from public GitHub repositories.
+Detailed instructions are available [here](key.md).
 Make sure your ssh agent is running and has access to this ssh key.

+We recommend Ubuntu 22.04: its apt repos still have python3.10 available, which is required by one of the dependencies.

 Start it:
 ```
 eval "$(ssh-agent -s)"
 ```
 and add your key:
 ```
-ssh-add ~/.ssh/<your github and cloudlab private key>
+ssh-add <your github and cloudlab private key>
 ```

 Then clone the [experiment repository](https://github.com/eth-easl/dandelion_sosp_ae).